 Wrong.
 The pump was building, my forearms felt like they were about to burst, only 20ft off the ground, and the anxiety was rapidly building….
+I really didn’t want to fall here… it was just too low to the ground!
 I had never actually been belayed by my climbing partner before now… can he catch a fall this close to the deck?
 After my summer soloing, and Horseshoe Hell, I was hardwired into the no-fall-mode, and just wasn’t comfortable falling that close to the deck with a new partner.
 “TAAAAAKE!”

 At “only” 5.12a “Kick me in the Jimmie” in the Red River Gorge left me feeling like someone had kicked me in the Jimmie!!!
 How can 5.12a have felt so easy on the day that I onsight soloed “Tangerine,” but feel so hard now?
 That thought frightened me and made me think long and hard about my life choices.
 Had I made poor decisions and gotten lucky?
 Or is there some logical explanation for extreme success on some routes, coupled with extreme failure on other routes of the same grade?

 This summer I fell off the wagon with my training program.
 You guys know how I am, training is my religion.
 I can’t get enough of it, and spend my rest days mostly thinking about how I can train better…. but it just felt like something was off.
 I felt stuck, and I just wasn’t progressing.
 I lost the stoke and quit training altogether only halfway through a four-month training cycle.